nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Aspect: How to parse the commands:**
 <br>
-Context: The commands (other than the general) have the command format: `add...
-ENTITY_TYPE ENTITY_ARGS`
+Context: The commands (other than the general) have the command format: `COMMAND ENTITY_TYPE ENTITY_ARGS`
 <br>
 * **Alternative 1 (current choice):** Parse `ENTITY_TYPE` and `ENTITY_ARGS` separately.
     * Pros: